Table of Contents

 Last but not least, the half-life of the drug must be long enough to allow for a reasonable dose schedule.
 Several drugs have a long enough half-life that they only need to be taken once a day.

 Liver proteins called enzymes help with drug processing.
 Enzymes affect drugs by breaking them down.
 But enzymes are also affected by drugs.

-Health care providers should be aware of the pharmacokinetics of drugs and their interactions, and should make sure you get the right doses.
+Health care providers who are aware of the pharmacokinetics of drugs and their interactions will make sure you get the right doses.
 That is why it is so important to let your provider know about all the medications and supplements you are taking (including herbs, prescriptions, over-the-counter, and street drugs).
 It is okay to ask your health care provider to check to see if any of your drugs interact with each other or anything else you take.

 There are some PK differences in men and women.
 At the same doses, some women have higher levels of certain drugs in their bloodstreams and experience more side effects than men.
 Despite the differences, women seem to benefit as much from HIV therapy as men.

-These PK sex differences (male vs. female) may be related to hormone changes that occur when women get their periods.
+These PK sex differences (male vs. female) may be related to hormonal changes that happen when women get their periods.
 PK differences also may be linked to basic biology and physiology of cells (there are differences in the cells of men and women).
-They may also be linked to weight differences or differences in body composition (amount of fat vs. lean muscle).
+They may also be linked to differences in weight or body composition (amount of fat vs. lean muscle).